ztroop/json-to-struct/README.md

 # JSON to Struct

-This is a command-line tool that generates JSON schemas and TypeScript interfaces from JSON data.
+This is a command-line tool that generates Rust structs or TypeScript interfaces from JSON data.

 ## Usage